shuozhixu/Materials_2024/README.md

 - Line 19, change the corresponding data file name.
 - Line 28, change the last number `1` to `2` or `3`.

 Determine their respective critical stresses for dislocation glide.
 Check if the dislocation climbs.
-Note that the dump files can be found in the directory `/ourdisk/hpc/cm3atou/dont_archive/mahshad/Ag_x`, where `x` is `2` or `3`.
+Again, note that the dump files can be found in the directory `/ourdisk/hpc/cm3atou/dont_archive/mahshad/Ag_x`, where `x` is `2` or `3`.

 Plot the three strain-stress curves in the same figure, similar to Figure 7 of [this paper](http://dx.doi.org/10.1557/s43578-021-00261-y).